subhankar55/ImageEditor/README.md

 # ImageEditor
- Image editor application interface which will be helpful to edit the color of an image.
+ Image editor application interface which will be helpful to edit an image.